kvebers/42Python_Piscine/README.md

 # 42Python_Piscine

-# This is in preperation to the PORCHE Hackathon
+# This is in preperation to the Porsche Hackathon